Top 10 Favourite Films of the 1940s

 Directed by Jean Negulesco | Starring Jane Wyman, Lew Ayres and Charles Bickford

-Jane Wyman plays a deaf-mute in Johnny Belinda, which means she doesn't speak a single word in the entire film.
-Yet she delivers one of the most beautiful and heartbreaking performances I have ever seen from any actor in any film in any decade.
+Johnny Belinda follows a doctor who tries to help a deaf-mute young woman who becomes pregnant after being raped.
+Jane Wyman doesn't speak a single word in the entire film, yet she delivers one of the most beautiful and heartbreaking performances I have ever seen from any actor in any film in any decade.

 Directed by Frank Capra | Starring James Stewart, Donna Reed and Henry Travers